When Therapy Gets Hard: Navigating Therapy Sessions And Mental Health

 In therapy, you might start processing your feelings and life circumstances in ways you haven't before.
 This experience can occur across therapy types.
 For instance, you could have been repressing your emotions in the past and decided to attend therapy to mitigate the mental and physical health effects of doing so.

 Therapy can cause you to acknowledge emotions like sadness and anger, and you may feel more vulnerable as a result.
-This situation might be the first time you’ve felt grief or anger about a certain topic, even if it is from the distant past.
-Though the eventual outcome of “feeling your feelings” can be positive, it may not always seem like you’re making progress.
+You might begin to talk about topics you’ve avoided for years, bringing up hidden emotions and new emotional responses.
+This situation might be the first time you’ve had the space to feel grief or anger about a certain topic, even if it is from the distant past.
+Though the eventual outcome of “feeling your feelings” can be positive, it may not always feel good or seem like you’re making progress, especially when you first start digging up past wounds and have to confront the difficult feelings they bring up.
 This is one example of what could make therapy hard.

 How to move forward when therapy is becoming hard

 Therapy is sometimes challenging.
-Below are some tips to consider when therapy is becoming hard:
+Below are some tips to consider when therapy feels hard:

 Try relaxing activities after your sessions

 Soothing activities can differ from person to person.
-Some people might find it helpful to take a bath or shower, spend time outdoors, take a walk, engage in other physical activities, or journal after therapy.
-You might find it equally comforting to work on an art project, play or listen to music, or meditate.
+Some people might find it helpful to take a bath or shower, spend time outdoors, take a walk, talk to a friend about your thoughts, engage in other physical activities, or journal after therapy.
+You might find it equally comforting to work on an art project, play, or listen to music, or meditate.

 Allow for reflection time after mental health treatment